ozone3950/fan-buying-guide/README.md

 Here is a guide on buying case fans.
 A lot of fans will be covered for many different purposes and budgets.
 If you have any more suggestions, feel free to give your input.

+The prices of the fans are what they should be/normally are at.

 ## 120mm Fans

 ##### Non-RGB: